 Ensure that the ends of the stalks sit in the water, and then just wait!
 It can take quite a few weeks for the flowers to dry out completely, but there is no need to top up the water.
 This method works particularly well with hydrangeas, gypsophila and spray roses.

 PRESSING FLOWERS TECHNIQUE

-Most flowers respond well to pressing, with the exception of big, blousy flower heads, for example, such as peonies or protea.
+Most flowers respond well to pressing, with the exception of big, blousy flower heads such as tulips or protea.
 These tend to be too full of moisture or have too many layers to dry out properly, although individual petals can be separated and dried.
 You will find that the best results from this method are from daisies, nigella and poppies.
 Think about the form of the flowers when pressing, you can press the heads alone or the whole stem for a striking display.
 Pressing flowers takes quite a bit of patience and time.
-The quality of the flowers should be at their best, and it is important to press them as soon as you pick them too, otherwise the petals will begin to droop and this will affect the end result.
+The quality of the flowers should be at their best, and it is important to press them as soon as you pick them too, otherwise, the petals will begin to droop and this will affect the end result.

-· lay the flowers face down, on a fresh piece of blotting paper on the cardboard dividers at the so that is spreads out slightly.
+· lay the flowers face down, on a fresh piece of blotting paper on the cardboard dividers so that it spreads out slightly.

 · once all the flower heads are in position, lay a fresh sheet of blotting paper over the top, then layer with the cardboard and screw on the flower press.
 Tighten the bolts enough to squeeze the flowers flat, but not too much in case you damage them

 · leave the flower press for a couple of weeks before unscrewing it and gently lift the pressed flowers off the blotting paper.
 The flowers can stick, so be careful, use a pair of tweezers and gently prise any delicate petals off the blotting paper to avoid breakage

 · store in flat large envelopes or cardboard boxes with the pressed flowers separated with tissue paper, until ready to use